robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 .. note:: Test templates is a new feature in Robot Framework 2.5.

-.. note:: In Robot Framework 2.8 enhancement to specify the template keyword using a variable was added.
+.. note:: Unlike with other settings, it is not possible to define a template
+          using a variable.

 Different test case styles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~